-RHYME, GENTLEMEN, PLEASE: IAN PENS POEMS IN THE PUB
+RHYME, GENTLEMEN, PLEASE: NT AN PENS POEMS

-Staff at The Old Market Hall (Mexborough) have been congratulating poet and pub regular lan Parks, who has published a book which he wrote during visits to the pub.
+Staff at The Old Market Hall (Mexborough) have been congratulating poet and pub regular Ian Parks, who has published a book which he wrote during visits to the pub.

 His book, Love Poems, was put together from handwritten lines from Ian while sitting next to an image of fellow Mexborough poet and former Poet Laureate Ted Hughes.